Emotionally Immature Parents: How Emotional Neglect Shapes Adulthood

 For some, this becomes parentification, where you step into a caregiving role emotionally or practically.

-Over time, these experiences aren’t just remembered—they’re encoded.
+Over time, these experiences aren’t just remembered, they’re internalized as negative cognitions about yourself.

-They shape the beliefs you carry, often outside of conscious awareness:
+They shape the beliefs you carry, often outside of conscious awareness, such as:

 “I’m too much.”